 All CFAS members are welcome to join committees to help translate the mission and values of CFAS into action.
 CFAS has created a document that explains how its committees are structured.
 For more information or to volunteer, contact email@example.com.

 CFAS Advocacy Committee

 The CFAS Advocacy Committee will work with the AAMC Government Relation’s staff to provide opportunities for faculty members' voices to be heard on selected legislative and regulatory policy issues of priority importance to faculty and to engage faculty in support of the AAMC’s positions on such issues.
-The Task Force may be asked to review AAMC advocacy materials to facilitate their use by faculty, organize advocacy-related sessions at CFAS meetings, and suggest CFAS-sponsored conference calls and webinars on related topics.
+The committee may be asked to review AAMC advocacy materials to facilitate their use by faculty, organize advocacy-related sessions at CFAS meetings, and suggest CFAS-sponsored conference calls and webinars on related topics.
 A key goal of the committee is to ensure message alignment with other AAMC constituent and leadership groups.

 CFAS Communication Committee

-The CFAS Communications Committee will develop mechanisms to allow the CFAS and AAMC leadership and staff to communicate effectively with CFAS representatives; to allow CFAS representatives to communicate effectively with their CFAS colleagues; and to explore, test and implement innovative methods to engage medical school and teaching hospital faculty in bi-directional conversations and learning on critical issues affecting academic medicine.
+The CFAS Communication Committee will develop mechanisms to allow the CFAS and AAMC leadership and staff to communicate effectively with CFAS representatives; to allow CFAS representatives to communicate effectively with their CFAS colleagues; and to explore, test, and implement innovative methods to engage medical school and teaching hospital faculty in bi-directional conversations and learning on critical issues affecting academic medicine.

 CFAS Diversity and Inclusion Committee

-The CFAS Diversity Committee will elevate awareness of the importance of diversity among administrative board members and the leadership of CFAS, as well as seek to develop mechanisms to promote and empower diversity and inclusiveness in all CFAS activities.
+The CFAS Diversity and Inclusion Committee will elevate awareness of the importance of diversity among administrative board members and the leadership of CFAS, as well as seek to develop mechanisms to promote and empower diversity and inclusiveness in all CFAS activities.
 We define diversity broadly to include all aspects of human differences including but not limited to socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography (including rural and highly rural areas), disability, and age.
 This committee will collaborate with the Group on Diversity and Inclusion (GDI) and other relevant AAMC groups to facilitate and promote development of innovative methods of education, research, policy, and clinical practice that focus on issues of diversity, inclusion, and respectful interactions.

 Chair: Richard L. Eckert, PhD, Chair, Department of Biochemistry and Molecular Biology at the University of Maryland School of Medicine.